SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 This is a list of filters that are added by StencilSwiftKit on top of the filters already provided by Stencil (which you can [find here](http://stencil.fuller.li/en/latest/builtins.html#built-in-filters)).

-## Filter: "escapeReservedKeywords"
+## Filter: `escapeReservedKeywords`

 Checks if the given string matches a reserved Swift keyword.
-If it does, wrap the string in escape characters.
+If it does, wrap the string in escape characters (backticks).

 | Input | Output                          |
 |-------|---------------------------------|